By Holly Reisem Hanna

 2. Direct Sales Consultant

 Would you love to own your own children’s boutique, but don’t have the funds to invest in a brick and mortar storefront?
 No problem.
 The direct sales industry has made it easier than ever to have your very own home-based kid-centric business.
-Companies like the Discovery Toys, SimplyFun, Usborne Books, Matilda Jane, and Dakomoda offer home-based business opportunities selling products like clothes, toys, games, books, and accessories.
-As a direct sales consultant you will be paid a commission on each product that you sell.
+Companies like the Discovery Toys, SimplyFun, Usborne Books, Matilda Jane, Peekaboo Beans, and Dakomoda offer home-based business opportunities selling products like clothes, toys, games, books, and accessories.
+As a direct sales consultant, you will be paid commission for each product that you sell.
 Most direct sales companies will also pay you a small bonus commission from consultants who you refer into the program.

 3. Children’s Clothing Designer